rhakib/Brand-shop-client/README.md

 4. **Adding Products:** An admin of this website will be able to add products through a form in the add product page.
 5. **Updating Products:** An admin of this website can update the product information using update product form.

+**Technologies:**

+I have used the following technologies to build this website:
+- HTML 5
+- CSS 3
+- Tailwind
+- JavaScript
+- React
+- Node.js
+- Express.js
+- MongoDb